 The Woman in Black (2012) was the most financially successful effort to emerge from the revived Hammer Films.
 A traditional type of ghost story, it drew on a book The Woman in Black (1983) by Susan Hill that was transformed into a play in 1987.
 This had previously been filmed as the tv movie The Woman in Black (1989).

 The Woman in Black: Angel of Death is a sequel to the Hammer film – while the original Hammer produced a great may sequels to their Dracula and Frankenstein films, this is the first film of the modern Hammer revival to generate a sequel.
-The first film’s director James Watkins has bowed out and his replacement is Tom Harper, a director from British tv whose only prior genre work was episodes of the tv series Demons (2009), although he did subsequently go on to direct the BBC tv mini-series version of War and Peace (2016) and the acclaimed film Wild Rose (2018).
+The first film’s director James Watkins has bowed out and his replacement is Tom Harper, a director from British tv whose only prior genre work was episodes of the tv series Demons (2009), although he did subsequently go on to direct the BBC tv mini-series version of War and Peace (2016) and the films Wild Rose (2018), The Aeronauts (2019) and Heart of Stone (2023).

 Although The Woman in Black received a reasonable degree of praise from both genre press and general audiences, I must admit to not being a huge fan.
 It seemed to substitute haunted atmosphere for a conveyor belt of modern jump shocks.
 The Woman in Black: Angel of Death moves the setting up about forty years to the midst of World War II.
 Daniel Radcliffe’s young lawyer has been replaced by Phoebe Fox’s schoolmistress in charge of a group of children that are refugees from the Blitz.
 Otherwise Angel of Death is fairly much the same assemblage of elements as before.
 It also comes in the same style as the previous film where Tom Harper does nothing to refine James Watkins’ tiresome jumps and red herrings.